What we know about the "unprecedented" Capitol riot arrests | WSGW 790 AM & 100.5 FM

 Common charges

+Of the 400 defendants charged so far, “the majority of those, 80, 85%, maybe even 90” involve individuals who breached the Capitol or trespassed, Sherwin told “60 Minutes.”
+More than 100 were also charged with assaulting federal officers or local police, Sherwin said.

-The government said in a filing Friday that while most cases brought so far have been against individuals, the government is investigating conspiratorial activity that occurred before and during the attack.
-So far, more than 20 have been charged with conspiracy, a charge that alleges they coordinated with others to commit an offense.
+The government said in a court filing earlier this month that while most cases brought so far were against individuals, prosecutors are also investigating conspiratorial activity that occurred before and during the attack.
+So far, more than 25 have been charged with conspiracy, a charge that alleges they coordinated with others to commit an offense.

 More than 25 have been charged under a destruction of government property statute.
 During proceedings for three of those defendants, the government said their crimes amounted to “terrorism” — an allegation that is not itself a charge but could influence prison sentences if the men are found guilty.